-Inside the Lincoln Project’s Secrets, Side Deals and Scandals
+Inside the Lincoln Project’s secrets, side deals and scandals

 Asked about those documents, Wiggins, the spokeswoman, said: “This is an inactive company — it only ever existed on paper, never conducted any business, and was never capitalized by its due date, making it null.
 There are no plans to use this business in the future.”

-Game Change
+Game change

 Not long after the election, with relationships fraying over the group’s finances, Schmidt and Wilson sought to formalize their control of the project by pushing to join the board of directors, multiple people with knowledge of the effort said.
 Steslow and Madrid were sent a resolution to sign that would add Schmidt and Wilson to the board.
 Steslow and Madrid instead requested a meeting to discuss the proposal.
 They were rebuffed.